se468/bulmascores/README.md

 ## Getting Started

 5 minutes setup:
-* Download the theme, upload theme to your new Wordpress site.
+* Download the theme zip file from this repo, rename the zip file to `bulmascores`.
-* Go to the theme's directory and rename the directory to `bulmascores`
+* Upload theme to your new blank Wordpress install.
 * Activate the Bulmascores at the theme backend.
-* Go to your theme directory, in terminal, run npm install to install all dependencies.
+* If you want to use Webpack, check below.

-Setup Webpack:
+## Setup Webpack:

-1. Install the node dependencies:
+* Install the node dependencies:
 ```sh
 npm install
 ```

-2. Try to compile the sass and js in the src directory by typing
+* Try to compile the sass and js in the src directory by typing
 ```sh
 npm run dev
 ```